 COVID-19 Wage Subsidy

-The Wage Subsidy payment is a lump sum payment made to the employer and in receiving that subsidy the employer gives a commitment to continue to pay the employees a minimum of 80% of their normal pay.
+The Wage Subsidy payment is a lump sum payment made to the employer.
+In receiving that subsidy the employer gives a commitment to use their best endeavours to continue to pay employees a minimum of 80% of their normal pay.

 Although the Wage Subsidy is for wages only, it is not necessary for it to be shown as a separate item on the payslip.
 You should continue to pay the employee the regular hours or salary gross earnings pay items.
 These items will be taxed as normal.